Are you a stay-at-home mom or working mom wanting to work from home?

 By optimizing your blog to showcase your service, it will be easier when you try to find work at home jobs.

-Finding Work at Home Jobs
+Finding Work at Home Jobs for Moms

 There are freelance marketplaces like Upwork that connects you with work.
 However, I would stay away from these platforms because they are low paying jobs.